Luphen1/Habit_Tracker_Project/README.md

 ### Analytics Module

-list_habits(habits) → Returns names of all habits.
+list_habits(habits): Returns names of all habits.

-habits_by_periodicity(habits, periodicity) → Filters habits by frequency.
+habits_by_periodicity(habits, periodicity): Filters habits by frequency.

-longest_streak(habits) → Returns the longest streak across all habits.
+longest_streak(habits): Returns the longest streak across all habits.

-longest_streak_per_habit(habits) → Returns streaks per habit in dictionary form.
+longest_streak_per_habit(habits): Returns streaks per habit in dictionary form.

 ### How to Run Tests